mricon/b4/docs/contributor/send.rst

   actually sending things out and lets you verify that all patches are looking good and all recipients are correctly set.

+``--reroll``
+  Prepares everything for sending, but only emails yourself (the address in the From: header).
+Useful as a last check to make sure that everything is looking good.
+Especially useful when using the web endpoint.

 ``--no-trailer-to-cc``
   Do not add any addresses found in the cover or patch trailers to To: or Cc:.
-This is usually handy for testing purposes, in case you want to send a set of patches to yourself.
+This is usually handy for testing purposes, in case you want to send a set of patches to a test address (also see ``--reflect``).

 ``--hide-cover-to-cc``
   It is common for the ``To:`` and ``Cc:`` sections in cover letters to